bstelte/thurstan/README.md

   - Download the program archive via the button "Download ZIP" on the right sidebar
   - Unpack THURSTAN (server.exe and signatures folder) locally
-  - open a command line "cmd.exe" and run server.exe from there
+  - Open a command line "cmd.exe" and run server.exe from there
+  - The configuration can be found in "server.ini"

 ### Run Client